pythaiml/funAGI/README.md

 # funAGI
 The funAGI workflow integrates memory management, UI/UX design, core AGI logic, user interaction interfaces, reasoning capabilities, API development, and communication modules to create a robust and scalable AGI system.
 Each component plays a crucial role in enabling the system to learn, adapt, and interact intelligently with its environment.
-By following the modular framework, developers can extend and enhance FunAGI's capabilities, making it a versatile tool for autonomous general intelligence development
+By following the modular framework, developers can extend and enhance FunAGI's capabilities, making it a versatile tool for fundamental Autonomous General Intelligence development

 # first output from "create a framework for AGI from mixtral using groq includes<br />